Bruno Mars: Legal issues

-Mars was arrested in Las Vegas at the Hard Rock Casino for possession of cocaine on September 19, 2010, and pled guilty to felony drug possession.
+Mars was arrested on the Las Vegas Strip at the Hard Rock Casino for possession of cocaine on September 19, 2010, and pled guilty to felony drug possession.
 He was fined $2,000, sentenced to 200 hours of community service, given 12 months of probation, and required to receive eight hours of drug counseling.
 In January 2012, his cocaine-possession charges were dismissed after his attorneys informed a state court judge that he had completed community service and met the conditions of a plea deal reached a year earlier.

 Demetrius Proctor filed a lawsuit on January 28, 2014, saying he held the copyright for the McCoy and Mars's "Billionaire".
 Proctor alleged that he owned the copyright to the song's music and lyrics since March 31, 2011, although the song was released a year before.
 As evidence, he submitted a United States Copyright Office registration certificate issued in 2000 for "Frisky Vol. 1 to 30 (Tapes)".
 Proctor accused the defendants of "willful and intentional" copyright infringement, sought the destruction of all copies of the recording, and claimed exclusive rights to reproduce and distribute the song.
 On November 5, 2020, the case was dismissed.

 "Uptown Funk" by Ronson and Mars has been cited for copyright infringement.
 In 2015, similarities to "Oops Up Side Your Head" (1979) by the Gap Band led them, keyboardist Rudolph Taylor and producer Lonnie Simmons to be added as co-writers of "Uptown Funk" and receive publishing royalties.
-Serbian singer Viktorija said that year that "Uptown Funk" infringed on one of her tracks, but decided not to sue Mars and Ronson.
-Electro-funk band Collage sued Ronson and Mars in 2016 for copying their 1983 single, "Young Girls"; the Sequence, a rap group, said that it infringed their 1979 single "Funk You Up" and sued a year later.
+In the same year, Serbian singer Viktorija said "Uptown Funk" infringed on one of her tracks, but decided not to sue Mars and Ronson.
+In 2016, Electro-funk band Collage sued Ronson and Mars for copying their 1983 single, "Young Girls"; the Sequence, a rap group, said that it infringed their 1979 single "Funk You Up" and sued a year later.
 In 2017, Lastrada Entertainment filed a lawsuit due to similarities with "More Bounce to the Ounce" (1980) by Zapp.
 The company sought damages and a jury trial to prevent Ronson from profiting from "Uptown Funk".
-The Collage and Zapp lawsuits were dropped the following year, and any financial settlement is unknown.
+The three lawsuits were dropped or settled.
 "Treasure" was re-registered, with writing credits including Thibaut Berland and Christopher Khan, due to similarities to Breakbot's "Baby I'm Yours".